 - HCF and LCM, prime factorization and division method for HCF and LCM, the property LCM × HCF = product of two numbers.

 All the above concepts are to be embedded in children’s contexts so that it brings out the significance and provide motivation to the child for learning these ideas.

 - Difference between Ratio and Fraction.

 - Concept of Ratio.

-- Introduction to speed and problems based on speed, time and distance.
+- Idea of speed and simple daily life problems related to speed, time and distance.

-- Introduction to algebraic terms like: expressions, literal numbers, coefficient, factors, polynomials degree, like and unlike terms.
+- Terminology associated with algebra- like literal numbers, terms, expressions, factor, coefficient, polynomials, degree, like and unlike terms.